Planning the Bridal Shower: What You Need to Know

 The Bridal Shower Theme

 It’s not necessary for a bridal shower to have a theme, although if you choose to have one, it may make decorating and the menu a lot easier and more fun to plan.
 A shower theme can be another way to add personality and differentiate it from other pre-wedding events.
 Be sure to have the theme be relative to the bride’s interests and personality.
 Some tried and true themes to consider are a tea party, a Parisian theme, a bubbly champagne party, a flower arranging party, or rustic décor.
-Be sure to consider décor when planning the theme as well, as it will be a big part of tying everything together.
+Be sure to consider décor when planning the theme as well.
+It will be a big part of tying everything together!

 The Menu for the Bridal Shower